JackLawhorn/Heavens-Above-Gardens-Below/Posts/Simulacra.md

 ### Cheap labor

 The simulacra are seen as tools first and foremost, and their primary use as are a means of cheap labor.
 The machines are purchased for a small fortune but do not require food and water nor wages.
-It was the labor models who dug and paved the roads from [[Omphalos, the City of Gardens]] to the [[Wayfarer colonies]] of the [[Old World continent]], who forged the path along the [[Sun Coast]], and who now build the newest [[Colonies of the Questing Houses|colonies]] of the [[Empire]] in the [[lands to the south]].
+It was the labor models who dug and paved the roads from [[Omphalos, the City of Gardens]] to the [[Wayfarer colonies]] of the [[Old World continent]], who forged the path along the [[Sun Coast]], and who now build the newest [[Colonies of the Questing Houses|colonies]] of the [[Republic]] in the [[lands to the south]].

 Cheaper models serve the [[Orator]] and the [[Lord Representative|Lord Representatives]] of the [[Court]] as servants, petty trifles to be shown off and made to do menial work.
-These models are a common sight throughout the Empire.
+These models are a common sight throughout the Republic.

 ### War machines on the frontlines